 • Climate Justice Senior Fellow, Global Council for Science and Environment, 2022-2023

-• Director of the School of Public Policy and Urban Affairs, Northeastern (2018-present)
+• Director of the School of Public Policy and Urban Affairs, Northeastern, 2018-2022

-• Director of Strategic Research Collaborations, Global Resilience Institute, Northeastern (2017-present)
+• Director of Strategic Research Collaborations, Global Resilience Institute, Northeastern, 2017-2022

-• Senior Associate Director of Northeastern Environmental Justice Research Collaborative NEJRC (2016-present)
+• Senior Associate Director of Northeastern Environmental Justice Research Collaborative NEJRC, 2016-2022

-• Associate Professor, Blittersdorf Professor of Sustainability Science and Policy, University of Vermont (2014-2016)
+• Associate Professor, Blittersdorf Professor of Sustainability Science & Policy, University of Vermont, 2014-2016

-• Research Associate Professor (2012-Present), Research Assistant Professor (2005-2012) Marsh Institute on Human Dimensions of Global-Environmental Change Clark University, Worcester, MA USA
+• Research Associate Professor (2012-2014), Research Assistant Professor (2005-2012) Marsh Institute on Human Dimensions of Global-Environmental Change Clark University, Worcester, MA USA

-• Post-Doctoral Research Scholar, Belfer Center for Science and International Affairs (2002-2005) Harvard Kennedy School, Cambridge, MA USA
+• Post-Doctoral Research Scholar, Belfer Center for Science and International Affairs, Harvard Kennedy School, Cambridge, MA USA, 2002-2005

-• Visiting Lecturer, Environmental Policy Group, Dept. of Urban Studies and Planning (2004-2005) Massachusetts Institute of Technology, Cambridge, MA USA
+• Visiting Lecturer, Environmental Policy Group, Dept. of Urban Studies and Planning, Massachusetts Institute of Technology, Cambridge, MA USA, 2004-2005